Interpret the environment in your spaces and take action before mold sets in.

 Important note on mold risk and microclimates

 Mold germination can be hyperlocalized.
-It is possible for you to have two sensors in the same space, one with active mold, and another displaying low or no risk for mold outbreaks.
+It is possible for you to have two sensors in the same space, one with active mold risk, and another displaying low or no risk for mold outbreaks.
 For this reason, we do not recommend aggregating spaces with multiple sensors in them when trying to determine mold risk.

 We are evaluating next steps for improving the metrics in both the weekly email and our summary reports, but for now, the best place to assess mold risk is within the analytics at an individual sensor level.